KevC13/Vecna-Eve-of-Ruin/CHAPTERS/Chapter 1 - Part 3 - ESCAPE FROM EVERNIGHT.md

 	- [Wrick](<../PC's/Wrick.html>), however, was focused entirely on getting the hell out of the dangerous citry of the undead, and went to seek out [Sangora](<../NPC's/Minor NPC's/Sangora.html>).
 		- He soon found her at a shop on the edge of the [Corpse Market](<../LOCATIONS/Shadowfell/Corpse Market.html>) called Sangora's Sanguinaries, and cutting to the chase inquired about information regarding her knowledge of "crevices".
 		- [Sangora](<../NPC's/Minor NPC's/Sangora.html>) told him that the information regarding a portal out of the city would cost 500gp or a bottle of [Seraphine's](<../PC's/Seraphine.html>) blood.
+		- Willing to take one for the team, [Seraphine](<../PC's/Seraphine.html>) agreed to offer up her blood.
+		- True to her word, [Sangora](<../NPC's/Minor NPC's/Sangora.html>) let the party know that there was a stable portal in the tomb of the Dolindar family in [Evernight's](<../LOCATIONS/Shadowfell/Evernight.html>) graveyard.
+6. When arriving at the Dolindar tomb the [LightningNuts](<../../PC's/LightningNuts.html>), however, found that [Sangora](<../NPC's/Minor NPC's/Sangora.html>) had set up an ambush, sending a few of her vampire spawn take care of them.
+	- Not deterred, the [LightningNuts](<../../PC's/LightningNuts.html>) easily dealt with the vampire spawn, and [Hawk](<../../PC's/Hawk.html>) sent her newly acquired zombie servant back to assassinate [Sangora](<../NPC's/Minor NPC's/Sangora.html>).
+(The zombie probably failed).
+	-

 [BACK](https://kevc13.github.io/Vecna-Eve-of-Ruin/)